Saryace/minidiskR/README.md

-### 🇺🇸: This repository contains R scripts for importing and analyzing data from the Minidic Infiltrometer.
+### 🇺🇸: This repository contains R scripts for importing and analyzing data from the Minidisc Infiltrometer.

 Units: